matdombrock/downspace/README.md

 npm start
 ```

-This builds the SPA to `client/dist/` and serves it (along with the API) from the Express server on port 3000.
-Visit `http://localhost:3000`.
+Builds the SPA to `client/dist/`.
+Express serves it on port 3000.

 ### Environment Variables